 Figure 3: Cost Category Assignment to Cost Component Views

-When you create a cost estimate, up to five Cost Component Views are displayed as shown in Figure 4.
+When you create a cost estimate, up to five Cost Component Views are displayed, as shown in Figure 4.
 The costs displayed for each view are the cumulative values of the cost components in the cost estimate.
-You display the costs in any of the views by selecting one.
+You display the costs in a view by selecting one.